InubiquidousMonke/decayChainAnalyser/README.md

 - SDL_ttf: [here](https://github.com/libsdl-org/SDL_ttf)
 ## Using the precompiled .exe file

-Just make sure all the files and folders included are in the same folder.
+Just make sure all the files and folders included are in the same folder. (the file is named graphic.exe)
 ## Using the .sln file

 For development, I was using the files included in Vulkan.
 Make sure all the libraries are linked correctly, including the .dll and .lib files.